-In FLCHARTS HIV/AIDS is measured based on an estimated one million people who are currently living with HIV in the United States, with approximately 40,000 new infections occurring each year.
-81% of these new infections occur in men, and 19% occur in women.
+Per the CDC, there are an estimated 1.1 million people living with HIV in the United States, with nearly 40,000 new diagnoses in 2019.
+Nationally, Black/African American and Hispanic/Latino people are disproportionately affected by HIV, accounting for 42% and 29% of new diagnoses for HIV in 2019.
+CDC has not released national data beyond 2019.
 HIV/AIDS mortality rate reflects the health and wellbeing of the population as well as the quality of the healthcare available.
 The CDC recommends that healthcare providers routinely test everyone 13 to 64 years of age and perform repeated testing for those who are considered high risk for HIV.
 More information is available through the CDC's website www.cdc.gov/hiv/.